Last Updated: March 2026

 Developing the Matching System

-During user testing, we found that some participants were confused about the matching and curation process, decreasing trust and overall experience.
+Some participants were confused about the matching and curation process, decreasing trust and overall experience.

 We created a back-end flow that undergoes a series of filtration processes to calculate the best matches.